zulip/zulip/docs/documentation/api.md

    comments.
 The lines inside these comments are what will be displayed as the code example on our `/api` page.

-1. Finally, write the Markdown file for your API endpoint under `templates/zerver/api/`.
-This is usually pretty easy to template off existing endpoints; but refer to the system explanations above for details.
+1. Finally, if the API docs page of the endpoint doesn't follow the common API docs template in `templates/zerver/api/api-docs-template.md`, then add its custom Markdown file under `templates/zerver/api/`.
+However, it is a goal to minimize the number of files that diverse from the common template, so only do this if there's a good reason.

-1. Add the Markdown file to the index in `templates/zerver/help/include/rest-endpoints.md`.
+1. Add the endpoint to the index in `templates/zerver/help/include/rest-endpoints.md`.
+The URL should match the `operationId` for the endpoint, and the link text should match the title of the endpoint from the OpenAPI `summary` field.

 1. Test your endpoint, pretending to be a new user in a hurry, by visiting it via the links on `http://localhost:9991/api` (the API